August 3-4, 2018 - 6:00am start

 There are no refunds for race entry or the trail work opt out fee, however we do offer several options to runners who wish to drop from the race.

 75% rollover to the following year is allowed up to 4 weeks in advance of the race.

 50% rollover to the following year is allowedbetween 1-3 weeks in advance of the race.

 25% rollover to the following year is allowed 2-7 days in advance of the race.

 Runners wishing to defer to the following year must notify the RD via email within the specified time windows.
-Deferments are not refundable in the event that the following year event is canceled.
+Deferments are not refundable in the event that the following year event is canceled or the dates do not work for the runner.
 The value of the rollover is determined as the specified percent of the runners paid entry fee.
 For example, a runner who paid $275 and is deferring in the 50% window would receive a credit of $137.50 towards their registration for the following year.

 The credit must be used within the first 4 weeks of registration opening.

 The High Lonesome 100 is not an easy endurance running course.
 It's high, remote, rugged, relentless, and steep.
 This race will test even experienced endurance runners who have run 100 mile races in Colorado.
 We have these qualification requirements because we believe that to have the best chances of succeeding, you need to have some experience with long distance or 100 mile trail races.
 In order to enter to run the High Lonesome 100, you must meet one of the following requirements:

 Completed a 50 mile or longer trail ultra in 2016/17

 Finished a 100+ miler within the past 10 years